 As per an old legend, Ajatashatru, the king of Magadh, shifted his capital from hilly Rajagriha to Namchi to have an edge over his enemies, Licchavis of Vaishali.

 It is also believed that Gautam Budhha visited this place during the very last year of his life.
 He predicted a great future for the city, but also warned of some damages from feud, fire, and floods.

-1.Siddeshwar Dham.
-The Dham is considered as a huge pilgrimage complex and is popularly known as Chardham.
+The Dham is considered a huge pilgrimage complex and is popularly known as Chardham.
 This place is spread over an area of 29 hectares and consists of a 108 feet tall statue of Shiva.
-Tourists swear by that it is one of the best places to visit near Namchi.
+Tourists swear that it is one of the best places to visit near Namchi.
 For the people who are spiritually inclined, this place is no less than a heaven.

 Namchi is situated at a distance of about 1,550, 2,373, 648, 2,624 km from prominent Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the details on how you can travel to Namchi by the following means of public transport.

-By Train.
 Deboard at the New Jalpaiguri Railway Station (NJP) and from there you would have to take a cab or a taxi to reach your respective destination.
 Trains from all parts of the country arrive here offering overall good train connectivity.
-Thus, if you are considering a budget-friendly travel option, travelling via trains would suit your best.
+Thus, if you are considering a budget-friendly travel option, traveling via trains would suit your best.

-By Road.
 Depending upon your location, you can consider visiting Namchi via road networks as well.
-For this, you can consider travelling via cabs, buses, or your own vehicle.
+For this, you can consider traveling via cabs, buses, or your own vehicle.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here